 Writing North Events

-Welcome to Writing North 14: Care.
+Welcome to Writing North 16: Things Are Not As They Seem.
 All events will be held in the Main Lounge at St. Andrew’s College at the University of Saskatchewan (1121 College Drive) in Saskatoon.
-Three events – Friday’s River Volta Alumni Reading and Saturday’s Panel and Keynote talk events – will also be livestreamed, with the Panel and Keynote available for 30 days after the festival on SWG’s YouTube channel.
-We encourage attendees to wear a mask during the festival.
+Two events – Friday’s Feature Talk and Saturday’s Panel - will also be livestreamed, recorded and available for 30 days after the festival on SWG’s YouTube channel.

 The entire festival is free.
 All are welcome.
-All times are posted in Saskatchewan time.
+All times are posted in Saskatchewan time; please consult your favourite time zone converter.

 Presenter and host bios are available here.